 Now a teenager, Adam* thought his life in care was over when he was adopted at the age of 6.
 It would take years, however, for him to find a place he could truly call home.

 Adam’s birth mother was addicted to drugs, and her boyfriend was abusive.
-As a toddler, Adam was locked in a crib fashioned into a cage, left for hours with no food and in soiled diapers.
+As a toddler, Adam was left in his crib for long periods of time, with no food and in soiled diapers.

 After he was removed from his parents, Adam spent several years in foster care before he was adopted by a single mother.
 Despite her best intentions, she ultimately was not prepared for an older child coping with severe trauma.
 Adam also was autistic, although he had not yet been diagnosed.